PaoloEstorm/Arpmini/README.md

 Schematic and PCB design: https://oshwlab.com/estorm/miniseq

 Note: Arpmini+ uses a modified version of the GyverOLED library by @AlexGyver.
-Be sure to replace the original charMap.h file with the attached one for proper character display.
+Be sure to use the attached files for proper character display.